abe-winter/entparse/README.md

-## jebuil
+## entparse

-The json entity builder.
+The json entity parser.
 This is a cython library that can be used from python or cython to do fast parsing of json entities.

 ### what's an entity?